tylermolamphy/gamebox-server/README.md

 We use this to display our combat maps during our dungeons and dragons campaign.
 You could use it to display whatever image you'd like through the HDMI port on the Pi without running X.org or Wayland.

-I host this on a Pi 3B+ with [Gunicorn](https://gunicorn.org/) behind [nginx](https://nginx.org/en/) on [DietPi](https://dietpi.com/docs/).
+I host this on a Pi 3B+ with [Gunicorn](https://gunicorn.org/) behind [nginx](https://nginx.org/en/) on [DietPi](https://dietpi.com/docs/#what-is-dietpi).

-If you want to as well, clone this repository to /opt and run:
+If, for some wild reason, you want to try this youself, clone this repository to /opt and run:

 `bash scripts/bootstrap.sh`

-If you would like a "default" splash screen to return to, upload it to `/opt/landing.jpg`
+To set a "default" splash screen to show on boot and reset, upload an image to `/opt/landing.jpg`

 ## Screenshot